-The Cape Parrot, Poicephalus robustus robustus, is endemic to South Africa.
-It only occurs in the afromontane yellowwood forests found in KwaZulu-Natal, the eastern cape and Limpopo.
-These trees are utilised by the cape parrot for food and nesting sites, but due to habitat destruction, these forests are becoming more and more fragmented, leaving the parrot with less and less place to live.
+The Cape Parrot is endemic to South Africa and is only found in the afromontane yellowwood forests found in KwaZulu-Natal, the Eastern Cape and Limpopo.
+These trees are utilised by the Cape Parrot for food and nesting sites, but due to habitat destruction, these forests are becoming more and more fragmented, leaving the parrot with less and less place to live.

-From May 9 to 11 this year, the Phalaborwa Bird Club arranged for volunteers to visit Magoebaskloof, to assist with this monitoring programme.
-A number of the club members and other interested birders from the area, including representatives from the Kruger to Canyons Birding Route, Sandra Hedges, and bird guide Thabelo Sekome, braved the cold, misty mornings and wet wintry evenings of the mountains to scan the horizon for even a glimpse of these rare birds.
+The Phalaborwa Bird Club arranges for volunteers to visit Magoebaskloof, to assist with this monitoring programme.
+Club members and other interested birders from the area brave misty mornings and wet wintry evenings of the mountains to scan the horizon for even a glimpse of these rare birds.

 In 2009, the Cape Parrot Project was launched by The Wild Bird Trust, Percy FitzPatrick Institute of African Ornithology and the World Parrot Trust.
 The project aims to safeguard the species that is on the decline in South Africa.
 Part of the project involves growing large numbers of yellowwoods to create protected areas for the parrots to habituate.